Do the Rules Regarding Community and Separate Property Apply to Debts in Arizona?

 How Are Debts Between Spouses Decided in Arizona

 There are situations when one spouse owes a debt to the other spouse when, for example, a spouse loans the other spouse money from a separate property account.
 The Arizona Court of Appeals in the case of Johnson v Johnson held the divorce court is not authorized by any laws in Arizona to address loans between spouses.
 A separate civil lawsuit would have to be filed by one spouse against the other to collect upon any such personal loans between the spouses.

 Is a Spouse’s Separate Property Liable for Community Debts

 The Arizona Court of Appeals in the case of Union Bank v.
-Pfeffer held that, generally, a creditor may come after community assets, but usually cannot come after the separate property of a spouse to pay a community debt.
+Pfeffer held that a creditor might come after community assets but usually cannot come after the separate property of a spouse to pay a community debt.
 The exception to this general rule would occur if both spouses signed, for example, a promissory note to a creditor.
 In that situation, both the community and each spouse’s separate property could be taken by a creditor as they are binding both themselves and their community to the obligation.